 3.1 Management of sickness absence is a sensitive issue and everybody involved in managing absence must maintain the appropriate level of confidentiality.
-This means that discussions about an employee's sickness absence levels and reasons and any discussions with or reports from the Occupational Health Unit or the employee's GP should be treated in the strictest confidence and only disclosed to those that need to be aware of such information (e.g. the employee's line manager, the nominated person, the Headteacher, members of any Governors Committee convened to consider cases of repeated short term or long term absence).
-Personal data collected in relation to managing sickness absence should be processed in accordance with the school's data protection policy.
+This means that discussions about an employee's sickness absence levels and reasons and any discussions with or reports from the Occupational Health Unit or the employee's GP should be treated in the strictest confidence and only disclosed to those that need to be aware of such information (e.g. the employee's line manager, the nominated person, or when the Head of Service is asked to consider cases of repeated short term or long term absence).
+Personal data collected in relation to managing sickness absence should be processed in accordance with the council's data protection policy.
 In addition, records relating to absence management should be stored in the appropriate place, usually the employee's personal file for paper-based records or the appropriate folder for electronic records.